Martha MacKenzie: Casting

 The role of Martha was originally played by Burcin Kapkin upon her introduction in 1988.
-In 2005 the character returned to the show, played by the model Jodi Gordon.
+In 2005, the character returned to the show, played by model Jodi Gordon.
 Gordon took acting lessons before successfully auditioning for the role.
 Gordon later revealed that she was initially nervous about auditioning due to her lack of acting experience.
 However, producers gave her two months prior to filming so she could learn her scripts and gain more acting skills.
 Gordon said, "I'd never done any acting.
 So I did a few little acting course things and then I kind of fluked the part".

 During March 2007, Gordon was written out of the show indefinitely after her partner, Chris Burkhardt, died from cancer.
 The Home and Away writers had previously rewritten several scripts to allow Gordon to spend as much time as possible with Burkhardt.

 In 2009, Gordon became the center of media attention due to a series of scandals in her private life.
 The serial's home network Channel Seven decided to support Gordon through the ordeals.
 The scandals cast doubt over whether Gordon would be staying with the serial and it was reported that she wanted to leave Australia for other roles.
 However, it was later confirmed she would be staying with the show and a spokesperson said, "Jodi is looking forward, not backward, and is hard at work on the set of Home and Away".
 Gordon was backed by her fellow cast members and fans of her character, who voiced their support for her.
 At the time Gordon was signed to appear in the serial for another two years after she had signed to a three-year contract.

 In January 2010, it was announced that Gordon had decided to leave the show.
 She asked Channel Seven to release her two years early from her contract.
 Producers and network executives had urged her to stay with the show because her character was popular with viewers.
 Gordon said, "I've had a wonderful five years with Channel Seven and Home and Away—it's been an amazing experience to be a part of this incredible show.
 I've learnt so much."
 Gordon filmed her final scenes at the end of February.
 Fellow Actor Ray Meagher who plays Martha's grandfather Alf Stewart backed her decision to leave the show, but said he was sad that his character would be left on-screen without any blood relatives.